daveism/560-prez/4th.md

 <img alt="Max wind speed for storms for all basins" src="../master/charts/All_bar_storm_maxwind.png?raw=true" width="75%" height="75%" >

-### Bar Chart showing All storms and max wind speed for the Eastern Pacific and Western Pacific.
+### Bar Charts showing All storms and max wind speed for the Eastern Pacific and Western Pacific.

 ***Max wind speed for storms for Western Atlantic***